 Your geographical location can inform your insurer about many risks.
 From your ZIP code, your insurer can check the frequency of car vandalism, damaging weather as well as accidents in your neighborhood.
 If you live in a place where accidents are prone, then your insurance is likely to be high.

 The younger the driver, the higher the car insurance rates.
 This is because most auto insurance companies view young people as immature and novice.
 Young people are known to drive under alcohol influence, increasing the chances of accidents taking place.

 Males are prone to having car accidents as compared to females.
 This is because males are usually aggressive behind the wheels as compared to females; they rarely take precautions.
 Car insurance rates for males are likely to be higher than that of females.
 Some states allow auto insurers to discriminate between gender when coming up with insurance rates; if you are not satisfied with your car insurance rates then Derrick Law firm has legal solutions for you.

 Married couples are usually viewed as less likely to have car accidents when compared to their single and divorced counterparts.
 Married couples are found to be less active and safer behind the wheels as compared to their single counterparts.
 Married couple car insurance rates are usually 6 to 14% lower as compared to single people.

 If you do not have driving experience, then you are likely to have a higher car insurance rate whether you are sixteen or fifty in age.
 Teens are the most affected in this category; they are young, novice and careless.

 6) Driving Record

-If you have a clean driving record then you are likely to have lower insurance rates as compared to having a history of reckless driving.
+If you have a clean driving record then you are likely to have access to low car insurance rates as compared to having a history of reckless driving.
 Auto insurers consider drivers with a dirty driving history as having higher chances of repeating the same mistake.
-Some people may not always agree with this factor and view it an unfair way of increasing car insurance rates.
+Some people may not always agree with this factor and view it as an unfair way of increasing car insurance rates.
 If you are one of these car owners, then Derrick law firm has legal solutions for you.